bertvv/ansible-dnsmasq/README.md

 * the `yum` package manager,
 * `firewalld`, which is used to configure the firewall.

-That means a fairly recent Fedora, or RedHat/CentOS 7.
+That means a fairly recent Fedora (up to F21), or RedHat/CentOS 7.

 ## Role Variables